hct2/pvm/README.md

 attributes of your systems.
 This makes easy to spot anomalies, for example an adapter that shouldn't be "required" or a non-standard VLAN number.

+It is written in Perl due to its ubiquity on AIX.

 ## Features